BIAOXYZ/myNotes/programming_notes/programming_tools_and_libs/tools4programming_general.md

 🎨 Diagram as Code for prototyping cloud system architectures https://github.com/mingrammer/diagrams || https://diagrams.mingrammer.com/

 docker-wine: Docker image that includes Wine and Winetricks for running Windows applications on Linux and macOS https://github.com/scottyhardy/docker-wine

+croc: Easily and securely send things from one computer to another 🐊 📦 https://github.com/schollz/croc